Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Preliminaries

 \section{Preliminaries}

-In this subsection we will introduce some notation and review several objects from other places in the literature which are relevant to the results of this paper.
+In this section we will introduce some notation and review several objects from other places in the literature which are relevant to the results of this paper.
 In Section~\ref{sec-notation-prelim}, we will fix some (essentially standard) notation which we will use throughout the remainder of this article.
-In Section~\ref{sec-ghpu-prelim}, we will review the definition of the Gromov-Hausdorff-Prokhorov-uniform metric from~\cite{gwynne-miller-uihpq} and some of its basic properties.
+In Section~\ref{sec-metric-prelim}, we review some notation and definitions converging metric spaces.
+In Section~\ref{sec-ghpu-prelim}, we review the definition of the Gromov-Hausdorff-Prokhorov-uniform metric from~\cite{gwynne-miller-uihpq} and some of its basic properties.
 This is the metric with respect to which the convergence in our main theorems takes place.
 In Section~\ref{sec-bhp-prelim}, we recall the definition of the Brownian half-plane, which can be used to construct the limiting objects in our main theorems.
 In Section~\ref{sec-lqg-prelim}, we review the theory of Liouville quantum gravity and explain why the limiting objects in our main theorems are equivalent to $\sqrt{8/3}$-LQG surfaces decorated by independent SLE$_{8/3}$-type curves.

-We emphasize that most of the content of this paper can be understood independently of this section.
-In order to understand the proofs in Sections~\ref{sec-peeling-prelim}--\ref{sec-geodesic-properties}, the reader only needs to be familiar with the notation described in Section~\ref{sec-notation-prelim}.
-In order to also understand the proofs in Section~\ref{sec-saw-conv}, the reader only needs to be familiar with Sections~\ref{sec-notation-prelim} and~\ref{sec-ghpu-prelim}.
+Most of the content of this paper can be understood independently of this section.
+In order to understand the proofs in Sections~\ref{sec-peeling-prelim}--\ref{sec-geodesic-properties}, one only needs to be familiar with the notation described in Section~\ref{sec-notation-prelim}.
+In order to also understand the proofs in Section~\ref{sec-saw-conv}, one only needs to be familiar with Sections~\ref{sec-notation-prelim}, \ref{sec-metric-prelim}, and~\ref{sec-ghpu-prelim}.